Blancpain celebrates Watchmaking Tradition and Art de Vivre in Hong Kong

 Blancpain recentlyhosted an exhibition in Hong Kong dedicated to its long tradition in creating Complication timepieces.
 The Manufacture associated this event with two special gourmet workshops:a finewine tasting experience combined with a degustation menu by Michelin-starred Chef Philippe Orrico – a unique way for guests to discover the numerous connections uniting the work techniques of master-watchmakers and those performed by high-end gastronomic craftsmen.

 During two days, Blancpain showcased a selection of its Complication timepieces and novelties, highlighting its tradition of innovation and technical expertise perpetuated for more than two centuries.
-Organized in association with wine connoisseurs, Fine & Rare Cellars, theexhibition was held in an elegant and convivial lounge area, where watches were brought to the fore in an original way by means of wine showcases.
+Organized in association with wine connoisseurs, FINE+RARE Wines, theexhibition was held in an elegant and convivial lounge area, where watches were brought to the fore in an original way by means of wine showcases.

 First guided through a series of speeches, an estimated 160 distinguished guests had the chance to learnmore about Blancpain's historical role in sustaining the revival of mechanical horology.
 The brand rehabilitated several major traditional complications, from the moon phase mechanism to the Carrousel, the Flyback Chronographto the Minute Repeater.
 Along with Blancpain’s Traditional Chinese Calendar, all these emblematic complications were presented to the participants.
 A master-watchmaker demonstrated the complex fabrication processes performed entirely by hand in the Manufacture's Grand Complications workshops, located in the Swiss Vallée de Joux.